bespoken/bespoken-docs/dashboard/README.md

 ## Team Member Management

 When you create a Bespoken account, you create an account for your organization.
 This allows you to add more people to your team and collaborate on creating and running functional tests.
-You'll manage this on the "Manage Organization" page, accessible by clicking on the menu dots at the top right of your screen and then on the "Manage" link.
+You'll manage this on the "Manage Organization" page, accessible by clicking on the on the "Manage" button that appears for admin users on the lower left corner of the screen.

 ![Manage organization page](../assets/images/dashboard/org-management.png)